niinaIsHere/MusicAI/README.md

        High c-sharp and c-flat: ^c', _c'
        EXAMPLE MELODY (for the sake of format):
           'c d e ^F G c' _d'
 7. Choose the length of the generated melody.

-The melody length includes the seed, so if you want a melody with 5 notes and give a seed of 5 notes the generated melody will result in only the seed.
+The melody length includes the seed, so if you want a melody with 5 notes and give a seed of 5 notes
+   the generated melody will result in only the seed.
+9. Choose how many songs you want to generate with these settings.
+10. From the printed melodies, choose which ones you want to write into the output.txt file:
+    If you want all of them, write 'all',
+    if you want none of them, write '0',
+    if you want some of them, write their place in the order of generation:
+    generated 3 songs, you want the first and second one, write '1 2'.
+11. Choose if you want to write the songs into an empty file or append onto previously saved melodies:
+    If you want to write into an empty file, write 'y', if you want to keep the file contents, write something other than 'y'.

 ## Määrittelydokumentti